boffinHouse/rawblock/sources/js/tutorials/01-basic-module.md

     }

     // attached is invoked either after the constructor or if the DOM element is added to the DOM
-    // Normally the attached method should be only used, if also the detached method is invoked. attached(){
+    // Normally the attached method should be used as an antagonist to the detached method. attached(){

     }